• Skip to primary navigation

 It's surprisingly easy to make a dairy-free version of this scrumptious treat.
 And the best part is no one will even be able to tell!

-Although the origin story of capirotada is largely unknown, it's believed to have been introduced to Mexico by Spaniards during their conquest of the area.
+While the exact origin story of capirotada is somewhat unknown, it’s believed to have been introduced to Mexico by Spaniards during the colonial era.

 Much like the origins of arroz con leche, also popular in Spain and Mexico, capirotada recipes seem to have made their way to Spain when the Moors reigned the Iberian Peninsula (now Spain and Portugal).

-As with many Mexican desserts, capirotada recipes have become much sweeter nowadays, but are still enjoyed throughout most of the country.
+As with many Mexican desserts, capirotada recipes have become much sweeter nowadays, but are still enjoyed throughout most of the country in some form or another.

 • Bread: Forming the base of this capirotada recipe is stale bolillo rolls.
 Feel free to use any French-style bread or even your favorite gluten-free variety.
-Just make sure it's a few days old (or toast it longer) so you don't end up with a soggy mess.
+Just make sure it’s a few days old (or toast it longer) to prevent a soggy texture.

 • Piloncillo: This unrefined cane sugar adds a characteristic caramel and molasses-infused flavor.
 It can be replaced with brown sugar if you're in a bind.
 If that's the case, mix in a bit of molasses to emulate the rich taste of piloncillo.

-• Cinnamon, cloves: Use these spices to add sweet, warming, and festive flavors to the syrup.
+• Cinnamon, cloves: Impart sweet, warming, and festive flavors to the syrup.
 Other spice options include star anise or nutmeg.

-• Vegan butter: Vegan butter adds a soft, creamy, and rich flavor to the dish, giving similar flavors to a traditional capirotada made with dairy butter.
-We've also made this with olive oil and think it's delicious that way too.
+• Vegan butter: Vegan butter adds a soft, creamy, and rich flavor.
+We’ve also made capirotada with olive oil and avocado oil and it’s delicious that way too.

-• Pecans, almonds: We love almonds and pecans to add a crunchy element, some sweetness, and important health benefits.
-In fact, pecans are filled with calcium, potassium, and magnesium, which play a critical role in lowering blood pressure.
+• Nuts: Almonds and pecans provide a crunchy element, some sweetness, and health benefits.
+Pecans are filled with calcium, potassium, and magnesium, which play a critical role in lowering blood pressure.

 • Raisins: We use juicy raisins to add bursts of sweetness throughout the dish.
 Cranberries, prunes, dates, or even dried mangoes would also work well here.